muirglacier/saiive.live/docs/CFP/000_Initial_CFP.md

  - Supernode as our Web3 API

 ## Step 2 - Atomic Swap
-The longterm goal of **Smart DeFi Wallet** is to be compatible with the Foundation provided application.
+The long term goal of **Smart DeFi Wallet** is to be compatible with the Foundation provided application.
 That also means that our **Smart DeFi Wallet** needs to implement the same core functions.
 The next one on our roadmap is the Atomic Swap.
 We already prepared our infrastructure to also allow us to run a full bitcoin node and communicate with it.

 ## Step 3 - Stock / Securities
 **Smart DeFi Wallet** also allows trading with Stocks / Securities.
 This is one of the most important steps for user adaptions.
 We don't have a KYC and we don't know the user.
 So our app is private as can be.